Healing and Reconnection

 The mantra used by the Sikhs is Wahe Guru.
 Guru being the force of enlightenment, Wahe can be translated as beautiful or beautiful suprise!

 Visitors are welcomed at all Sikh temples, morning prayers are chanted from around 4:30 am, evening ones around 6:30pm.
 On Sundays the Sikh community gathers in its two temples (Gurdwaras) for singing, prayer and meditation.
-It is a colourful, soulfull affair that begins around 11 am and continues to a shared lunch at around 1pm.
+It is a colourful, soulfull affair that begins around 11:30 am and continues to a shared lunch at around 1pm.
 You just have to take off your shoes and cover your head with a shawl that is provided.
-Cheeky children welcome, its a very accepting atmosphere.
+Cheeky children welcome, its a very accepting atmosphere and the singing and meditation is divine.